chloneda/vim-cheatsheet/resources/README_EN.md

 :tabfirst           # Switch to the first tab
 :tablast            # Switch to the last tab
 :tab help           # Open help in tab
-:tab drop <file>    # If the file has been opened by other tabs and windows, skip over, otherwise open a new tab
+:tab drop {file}    # If the file has been opened by other tabs and windows, skip over, otherwise open a new tab
 :tab split          # Open the file in the current window in a new tab
 :tab ball           # Open all files in the cache with tabs
 :set showtabline=?  # Set to 0 to not display the tab page label, 1 will be displayed on demand, 2 will be permanently displayed